links-cosero/swarm_uav_config/README.md

 ## PX4 and Gazebo installation
 See the [docs](https://docs.px4.io/main/en/sim_gazebo_gz/) for more details.
 Below there are the steps to follow in order to correctly install PX4 and its dependencies.

-Install development enviroment for Ubuntu 22.04 LTS.
+Install the development environment for Ubuntu 22.04 LTS.
 Clone the repository of PX4 in any folder
 ```
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive
 bash ./PX4-Autopilot/Tools/setup/ubuntu.sh